 - List of appliances that are included with the home

-The information you provide on the disclosure is to the best of your personal knowledge.
-It’s everything you know to be true of the home.
+The information you provide on the seller’s property disclosure is to the best of your personal knowledge.
 You don’t need to hire an inspector or other professional to find all of the issues – disclosures are based on what you were told about the home from previous sellers and inspectors and your own experience in the home.

 How Are Disclosure Requirements Determined?

 Seller Disclosure requirements can be dependent on local, state or federal laws.
 For example, it is required by federal law that sellers disclose lead-based paint hazards in houses built before 1978.

 How a state determines its disclosure requirements – or whether it even has requirements – often depends, in part, whether the issue is considered material fact or not.
 Material fact is believed to influence a prospective buyer’s decision to purchase the home.
 It’s essential to know.
 Nonmaterial is information that’s seen as inconsequential, with little or no impact on a buyer’s decision.

 Wondering what you might have to disclose?
 Here some of the common types of disclosures sellers might be required to make to a prospective buyer.

 Sellers may be required to disclose a list of all of the major repairs made in various areas of the property.
 Buyers will want to know of any past problems and how they’ve been fixed.
 They’ll want to know if an issue’s been fixed, if it requires ongoing maintenance or if it has the potential to cause problems in the future.
 Knowing that something’s been repaired can also bring peace of mind and even be a selling point.